-I attended January’s AMA panel interview with the Directors of Social Media from three NC universities: Drew Sykes from NCSU, Philip Jones from UNC Chapel Hill and Sonja Likness from Duke.
+I attended an AMA panel interview in January 2021 — still very relevant in January 2022 — with the Directors of Social Media from three NC universities: Drew Sykes from NCSU, Philip Jones from UNC Chapel Hill and Sonja Likness from Duke.
 Below distills the key takeaways that you, my innovative small business tribe, can apply to your social media thinking, planning and executing (for ease of reference, I’ll use their initials when tying points to specific panelists).

 The discussion was wide-ranging, so I’ve grouped my notes and observations into action-buckets that I think may be more actionable:

 Maintaining your social media presence overall, and executing specific social media campaigns, is easier if you keep in mind these essentials:

 Set your overall business and communications strategy

 What are the underlying message takeaways that you want to have come across consistently?

 SL noted how much easier content strategy and execution are when clear communications direction exists.
 (Tiny plug from Wendy: if this is something you’re fuzzy on, I can help; click to get on my calendar for a 30-min free consult… now ends commercial.)